roblatour/OMVBackup/README.md

 - uncompressed backup file: 28.6 GB
 - compressed backup file:    776 MB (>3% of the uncompressed backup file size)

+Flashing from the backup:
+- using Raspberry Pi Imager it took about an hour to flash from the backup.
+This timing was not impacted by the input image file being compressed or not.

 ## Prerequisites and setup:
 1. OMV should be installed and configured on your machine, this to include at least one OMV drive to which the backup may be saved

-2.  create a directory on one of the attached OMV drives as a target for the backup
+2. Create a directory on one of the attached OMV drives as a target for the backup

-3. Remote (SSH) access is required to the system running OMV (this not through the OMV web interface)
+3. Either direct or remote (SSH) access is required to the system running OMV

-4. SSH into the OMV machine (if you ssh in as root prefixing the commands below with sudo is not required)
+4. Directly or remotely sign onto the OMV machine (if you sign in as root prefixing the commands below with sudo is not required)

-5.  if you don't already have 7zip installed, then it will need to be installed: sudo apt update sudo apt install p7zip-full
+5. If you don't already have 7zip installed, then it will need to be installed: sudo apt update sudo apt install p7zip-full

-6.  if you don't already have wget installed, then it will need to be installed: sudo apt update sudo apt-get install wget
+6. If you don't already have wget installed, then it will need to be installed: sudo apt update sudo apt-get install wget

-7.  create a directory in which the shell files will be stored for example: mkdir backupRoutine
+7. Create a directory in which the shell file will be stored for example: mkdir backupRoutine

-8.  put the backup shell found in this repository into that directory cd backupRoutines wget -O createBackup.sh https://raw.githubusercontent.com/roblatour/OMVBackup/master/createBackup.sh
+8. Add the backup shell found in this repository into the directory created in the step above cd backupRoutines wget -O createBackup.sh https://raw.githubusercontent.com/roblatour/OMVBackup/master/createBackup.sh

-9.  edit the file createBackup.sh
+9. Edit the file createBackup.sh

-    as outlined in the comments, change the values for:
+    as outlined in the comments:

+	 change the values for:
 	  BACKUP_DRIVE_ID
 	  BACKUP_DRIVE_NAME
 	  BACKUP_DIRECTORY

-	as outlined in the comments, optionally change the values for:
+	 optionally change the values for:
 	  BACKUP_FILENAME
 	  COMPRESS_IMAGE
+	  COMPRESSION_LEVEL
       REMOVE_UNCOMPRESSED_IMAGE_WHEN_COMPRESSED_IMAGE_HAS_BEEN_CREATED
-       COMPRESSION_LEVEL

-    note: the file may be edited with the following command: sudo nano createBackup.sh
+    note: the file createBackup.sh may be edited with the following command: sudo nano createBackup.sh
       and when done press:
        Ctrl-X
   	   Y
   	   Enter

-10. set your system permissions to allow the shell to be executed
+10. Set your system permissions to allow the shell to be executed
     sudo +x createBackup.sh

-11. depending on the size of your drive to be imaged (and optionally compressed) the overall process may take a good amount of time to complete for more information, please see the 'Testing Results' above accordingly, if you don't ssh in using root, then you will need to extend the sudo timeout limit to be long enough for the shell to run to completion to do this, you may issue the command:
+11. Depending on the size of your drive to be imaged (and optionally compressed) the overall process may take a good amount of time to complete.
+    For more information, please see the 'Testing Results' above.
+	Accordingly, if you don't ssh in using root, then you will need to extend the sudo timeout limit to be long enough for the shell to run to completion.
+	To do this, you may issue the command:

 	sudo visudo -f /etc/sudoers.d/timeout